 Seen in a different way, we grouped the cyber posture ratings into five levels to see the chances of receiving a good supplier rating, which would be above 80.

-In this research, we showed that third parties with a good cyber posture will have fourth parties with a good cyber posture.
+In this research, we found that third parties with a high cyber posture score will have fourth parties with a high cyber posture as well.